Onboarding New Products

 Submission Validation and Product Status Reports

-Immediately upon submission, the zDirect API will perform the first step of validation to verify that it is well formed and contains values for all mandatory attribute types.
+While handling a submission request, we perform the first validation steps to verify that the provided JSON object is well-formed and contains values for all mandatory attributes.

-For example, if you neglect to specify a value for the mandatory name attribute, you will receive the following reply:
+If you receive a 400 Bad Request response, it means that your JSON does not pass our initial validation.
+For example, if you neglect to specify a value for the mandatory name attribute, you will receive:

 {